micktwomey/elm-functionalkats-tutorial/elm-functionalkats-tutorial.md

 ---

+# Caveats

+- Still a very young language
+- Significant syntax changes still happening (though they try to minimize pain)

+---

 # What I'll be covering

-1. Getting start with Elm
+1. Getting started with Elm
 1. Elm basics
 1. Hopefully some Elm less basics :smile: